desihub/qso-finder/doc/index.rst

 ========================================
-Welcome to desitemplate's documentation!
+Welcome to qsopriority's documentation!
 ========================================

 Introduction
 ============

-This is the documentation for desitemplate.
+This is the documentation for qsopriority.

 Contents
 ========